shuqikhor/optimise-pixels/README.md

-This script assumes that you're feeding in an svg with a bunch of `<rect />` such as this:
+This script assumes that you're feeding in an svg with a bunch of 1x1 `<rect />` that represent the pixels, such as this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>